newjanson/Sudoku/README.md

 1. Install Python from [here](https://www.python.org/).
 You can skip this step if you have Python 3.6.1 or above already installed.

 2. Install PyGame using this [guide](https://www.pygame.org/wiki/GettingStarted).
+You can skip this step if you already have PyGame 1.9.4 or above already installed.

 3. Click on the Green Button that says "Clone or Download"